Line-Items

 To see the details of your line-item, click on the “Details” button in the upper right corner.
 On that screen, you can see more details of your line-item.

-To either set permanent filters onto your line-item or to change the dimensionality of your relative line-item, use the “Manage levels and filter” button in the details view.
+To change the dimensionality of your relative line-item, use the “Manage levels” button in the details view.

-In this dialog the left column shows the levels of the dimensionality of your line-item.
+This dialog shows the levels of the dimensionality of your line-item.
 For relative line-items it is possible to delete or add levels.

-The right side of that dialog relates to filters set on the levels that affect the view onto the data of a line-item.
+The “Manage Filters” dialog relates to filters set on the levels that affect the view onto the data of a line-item.
 The filters set here are permanent.

 To set a filter on one of the levels in the line-item, click on the level first and then adjust the filters to your desired view.
-To set filters on a level, it has to be in the dimensionality first.
+To set filters on a level, it must be in the dimensionality first.